0xSickb0y/SearchParty/README.md

 ---

-Deleting files:
+- Deleting files:

     python SearchParty.py --delete-files

-This command will delete files from the file system after extracting data from them.
+This command will delete the files after extracting data from them.
 Exercise caution when using this option, as it will permanently remove files containing extracted data from the file system.

 ## Outro

 A Graphical User Interface (GUI) is currently under development as an  alternative to the command-line interface (CLI).
-This option aims to provide a more intuitive and user-friendly experience, simplifying the process of scanning, analyzing, and managing data
+This option aims to provide a more intuitive and user-friendly experience, simplifying the process of scanning, analyzing, and managing data.